ChitranshThakur/JWTTokenWithMigrations/README.md

 #NOTE
-**Make Sure to create records in UserInfos table in SQL Server in order to check the given credentials for Token.**
+**Make Sure to create records in UserInfo table in SQL Server in order to check the given credentials for Token.**